SwiftDevJournal/MacWikiDemo/README.md

 The detail view has two views: a text view where you type Markdown and a web view that shows HTML.

+The [WikiDemo project](https://github.com/SwiftDevJournal/WikiDemo) is a multiplatform version of this project.

 ## System Requirements

 * Xcode 13.1+